 This right can be claimed both as a family member of a Romanian citizen, and for another purpose of your stay in Romania, such as family reunification, commercial activities etc.

 - you have a right of continuous residence in Romania in the last 5 years preceding the application, as follows:

-• your period of absence from the Romanian territory is less than 6 consecutive months and does not exceed 10 months in total;
+- your period of absence from the Romanian territory is less than 6 consecutive months and does not exceed 10 months in total;

 - no measure of removal from the national territory was disposed against you.

 In establishing the continuous and legal stay period, half the length of residence for study purposes is taken into consideration.
 However, in establishing this period, there will not be taken into account the right of residence offered by a short-stay visa, diplomatic visa or work visa, nor the residence right obtained for carrying out activities as seasonal workers.
 If you need a reliable team of lawyers in Romania to help you in this matter, do not hesitate to contact our team.

 It is useful to know that this period may be reduced to four years in the situation that your status as a refugee has been recognized or you are granted subsidiary protection in Romania, depending on the degree of integration in society.